top of page

 Prerequisite Coursework

-All prerequisite coursework must be completed within 7 years before application, with a minimum grade of B- or better, except Organic Chemistry, which accepts C- or better.
+All prerequisite coursework should be completed within 7 years before application, with a minimum grade of B- or better, except Organic Chemistry, which accepts C- or better.
 Substitutions may be considered individually.

 Required courses: